-In 2019, Sedgwick County Fire District 1 responded to 8,636 alarms.
-In total, the dedicated crews of the nine fire houses saved 64.9 percent of affected property, totaling \$5.8 million in property saved.
+In 2020, Sedgwick County Fire District 1 responded to 8,450 alarms.
+In total, the dedicated crews of the nine fire houses saved 96.5 percent of affected property, totaling \$96.52 million in property saved.

 Sedgwick County EMS provides emergency response and scheduled transfers for the citizens of the County.
 Through the use of Advance Life Support ambulances, EMS service is provided 24-hours a day, 365-days a year.
-In 2019, EMS responded to 66,370 calls and transported 45,345 patients to hospitals and other destinations.
-EMS responded to 90.0 percent of emergent calls in less than 11 minutes.
+In 2020, EMS responded to 65,708 calls and transported 43,370 patients to hospitals and other destinations.
+EMS responded to 90.0 percent of emergent calls in 12 minutes and five seconds the 180-bed jail annex facility, which is one of the largest jail systems in the State of Kansas.
+From 2019 to 2020, the total daily average inmate population decreased from 1,529 to 1,503, or 1.7 percent.3

 Because Sedgwick County has 20 cities, there are numerous law enforcement agencies in the area in addition to the Sedgwick County Sheriff's Office.
-The Sheriff's Office patrols the unincorporated portions of Sedgwick County and operates the 1,206-bed adult detention facility and the 180-bed jail annex facility, which is one of the largest jail systems in the State of Kansas.
-From 2018 to 2019, the total daily average inmate population increased from 1,421 to 1,529, or 7.6 percent.
+The Sheriff's Office patrols the unincorporated portions of Sedgwick County and operates the 1,206-bed adult detention facility and

-According to the Kansas Bureau of Investigation, the Sedgwick County crime index offenses per 1,000 populations has increased during the past nine reported years, from 2010 to 2018 (48.8 percent to 57.4 percent).
-Comparatively, in 2018, Sedgwick County had greater crime index offenses per 1,000 populations when compared with Wyandotte County, Kansas (55.7 percent), and was higher than the 2018 State of Kansas average (31.4).
+According to the Kansas Bureau of Investigation, the Sedgwick County crime index offenses per 1,000 populations has decreased slightly after years of increasing crime rates, from 2018 to 2019 (57.4 percent to 53.3 percent).
+Comparatively, in 2019, Sedgwick County still had greater crime index offenses per 1,000 populations when compared with Shawnee County, Kansas (52.4 percent), and was higher than the 2019 State of Kansas average (29.3).

-Source: Kansas Bureau of Investigation Crime Statistics, 2010-2018
+Source: Kansas Bureau of Investigation Crime Statistics, 2010-2019